Mohitthedeveloper/Innobyte/README.md

-got to a folder using the command cd generated_backend
+1. Go to your folder using the command cd generated_backend

-install the dependencies by using npm run setup
+2. Install the dependencies by using npm run setup

-Create Your .env file
+3. Create Your .env file

 PORT=3000
 MONGODB_URI=mongodb://localhost:27017/